 Services that are covered for you What you must pay when you get these services in-network and out-of-network Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
 See Chapter 6 for more information about coverage and applicable cost-sharing. other Medicare-covered immunizations.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include, but are not limited to: \$500 copayment for each Medicare-covered hospital stay each time you are admitted.^{††} You pay these amounts until you reach the out-of-pocket maximum.
-Medicare hospital benefit periods do not apply.
+Covered services include, but are not limited to: \$0 copayment for each Medicare-covered hospital stay each time you are admitted. ^{††} Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
-For each inpatient hospital stay, you are covered for unlimited days as long as
+For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.

-Services that are covered for you What you must pay when you get these services in-network and out-of-network Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 The plan has a network of facilities that perform organ transplants.
 The plan's hospital network for organ transplant services is different than the network shown in the 'Hospitals' section of your provider directory.
 Some hospitals in the plan's network for other medical services are not in the plan's network for transplant services.
-For information on network facilities for transplant services, please call UnitedHealthcare® Group Medicare Advantage PEBB Balance (PPO) Customer Service at 1-855-873-3268 TTY 711.
+For information on network facilities for transplant services, please call UnitedHealthcare® Group Medicare Advantage PEBB Complete (PPO) Customer Service at 1-855-873-3268 TTY 711.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If UnitedHealthcare® Group Medicare Advantage PEBB Balance (PPO) provides transplant services at a location outside of the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-While you are receiving care at the distant location, we will also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services.
-Costs for lodging or places to stay such as hotels, motels or short-term housing as a result of travel the hospital stay is covered in accordance with plan rules.
+If UnitedHealthcare® Group Medicare Advantage PEBB Complete (PPO) provides transplant services at a location outside of the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+While you are receiving care at the distant location, we will also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services and follow-up care.
+(Transportation in the distant location includes, but is not limited to: vehicle mileage, economy/coach airfare, taxi fares, or rideshare services.)
+Costs for lodging or places to stay such as hotels, motels or short-term housing as a result of travel